-A fundamental question people often wrestle with is, “what constitutes appropriate vendor due diligence?”
-Or, “what are vendor due diligence reviews”?
+A common question people often struggle with is, “What constitutes appropriate vendor due diligence?”
+Or, “What are vendor due diligence reviews”?
 As with any question, the official answer can be found in regulatory guidance – in this case, let’s turn to FDIC Financial Institution Letter 44-2008 for this excerpt:

 Comprehensive due diligence involves a review of all available information about a potential third party, focusing on the entity's financial condition, its specific relevant experience, its knowledge of applicable laws and regulations, its reputation, and the scope and effectiveness of its operations and controls.

 What Does That Even Mean?

 Translating that back into layman’s terms, basically that means learning as much as you can about a vendor prior to engaging in a business relationship.

 Due diligence is both a science and an art – there are times where you can follow a standard checklist and gather everything, but there are times where a vendor can’t or won’t share information with you – that’s when you need to explore options and get creative.

 Perhaps you can come up with an alternative or perhaps you can contractually commit them to provide it to you later.
 For example, a company isn’t willing to provide a very confidential document – it happens – but you may be able to request they allow you to view it on-site or even by screensharing.